nouryxd/YelpCamp/views/campgrounds/README.md

     "html.validate.scripts": false

-also DO NOT TOUCH THE SCRIPT
+also DO NOT TOUCH THE SCRIPT IT LOOKS WRONG BUT IT ISNT IT WILL JUST BREAK